 This easy DIY is perfect for creating a faux chocolate bunny centerpiece!

-Easter is right around the corner and I’m a bit late getting my decor up this year, but I have added a few things, and wanted to share this cute DIY project.
+Easter is right around the corner so I wanted to share this cute DIY project.

-The breakfast room seems to be the one room in our home that always gets dressed up for the different seasons and holidays.
-I just finished a super easy craft project for our table centerpiece and I absolutely love how it turned out!
+The breakfast room seems to be the one room in our home that always gets dressed up for the different seasons and holidays, and I just finished a super easy craft project for our table centerpiece.
+I absolutely love how it turned out!

 (May contain affiliate links)